maliMirkec/personal-website/site/testimonials/cory-schmidt.md

       title: Testimonials
 sections2:
   - type: banner-beta
-    desc: >-
-      Did you know that I helped rebuild the whole Wunder Mobility site?
-    ctas:
-      - href: /portfolio/wundermobility/
-        title: Wunder Mobility
+    banner: wunder-mobility
   - type: hero-beta
     title: From Testimonials
     desc: >-
       Here are some kind words about my work from clients.
-Although I collaborated with clients from more than 10 countries, most of them come from **The United States**.
+Although I collaborated with clients from more than 10 countries, most of them came from **The United States**.
   - type: cards-beta
     cta:
       title: Read the testimonial